Boundary Tours and Recreation

 Visit the Colville National Forest website or call the Sullivan Lake Ranger District at (509) 447-7300 for information on hikes and camping in the area.
 In the late fall and winter, watch for bighorn sheep at the sound end of the lake.

 Built in 1912, this historic former school is now home to the area's community and performing arts center.
-Free guided tours available upon request by calling (509) 446-4108.
+Free guided tours are available upon request by calling (509) 446-4108.
 Visit the Cutter Theatre website for more information.

 Explore Boundary Dam and Pend Oreille County before you go so you can plan your perfect trip.